 - Single Origin: most brands pack blends with little control or traceability.
-Sourcing single-origin coffee beans, Lifeboost can offer a higher quality coffee, albeit pricier.
+Lifeboost can offer a higher quality coffee, albeit pricier, by sourcing single-origin coffee beans.

-- Fairly Traded: farmers that sell their coffee to Lifeboost work hard to keep their businesses sustainable and get paid fairly too.
+- Fairly Traded: farmers who sell their coffee to Lifeboost work hard to keep their businesses sustainable and get paid fairly.

-- Hand-Washed and Hand-Selected: expert artisans deal with the selection and processing of these delicious coffee beans.
+- Hand-Washed and Hand-Selected: expert artisans select and process these delicious coffee beans.

 I prefer to get Primos Coffee at a medium grind size.
-It’s the way I brew my French press coffee, and it’s tastier.
+It’s how I brew my French press coffee, and it’s tastier.
 Many choose Primos as the best coarse ground coffee for French press, and you can try it too.

 These coffee beans come from the same family estate in Nicaragua, grown, selected, and roasted carefully.
-It’s among my best coffees because it’s smooth, tasty, and I feel great after drinking it.
+It’s among my best coffees because it’s smooth and tasty, and I feel great after drinking it.
 As many customers assert, it is not too acidic, with sweet aromatic notes.

-Several verified customers reviews point to both its pleasant taste and that they feel great after drinking it.
-Not acidic at all, without any discomfort after having a good mug of Primos coffee.
+Several verified customers reviews point to its pleasant taste and that they feel great after drinking it.
+Not acidic, without discomfort after having a good mug of Primos coffee.

 Intelligentsia is a pioneer of premium coffee micro-roasters.
 Now it’s an influential player that offers delicious singles origins and blends at more than a dozen coffee shops, Amazon, and their online store.

-Illy advanced quality standards in coffee, decades before micro-roasters.
-Although I am keener to try new rosters, this Illy Classico tastes great and smells even better.
+Illy advanced quality standards in coffee decades before micro-roasters.
+Although I want to try new rosters, this Illy Classico tastes great and smells better.

-Again, I go here against the roaster recommendations to brew these coffee grounds with a dripper.
-I have to tell you that’s worth the try with the French press.
+Again, I go against the roaster’s recommendations to brew these coffee grounds with a dripper.
+I have to tell you that it’s worth the try with the French press.